IBM/maximo-labs/MkDocs/apm_8.7/docs/fast_start_loader.md

 Confirm that the historical data was uploaded to Monitor.
 Confirm that the Prediction group was created and linked to the model notebook template you created.

 1. Navigate to Predict within your environment
-2. Use the left-hand menu to go into 'Predict Grouping'
+2. Use the left-hand menu to go into `Predict Grouping`
    ![Predict Grouping](/img/apm_8.7/hpu_fs11.png)

-3. Ensure your `asset group` is available in the list.
+3. Ensure your asset group is available in the list and confirm your asset is available within the group.
 ![Asset Group](/img/apm_8.7/hpu_fs12.png)

 4. Navigate to IOT within your environment.
 Under `devices`, search to ensure your `device` is there